vijayps-undefined53/scoreboard/README.md

                team goals(expecting zero or positive integer) and name, this method can be used only if scoreboard is based on Football game for other games use generic method mentioned next

+               Important:All teams in input should be belonging to SAME Match and all teams in match should be given in input, else                runtime exception is thrown
+               This implementation finds Match object from scoreboard based on the team name in input and updates it.

                The input receives Integer homeTeamScore, Integer awayTeamScore, String homeTeamName,String awayTeamName {
                   scoreBoard.updateFootballMatchScore(0,5,"MEXICO","CANADA");